cookiecutter/cookiecutter/README.rst

 Features
 --------

 Did someone say features?
-Cookiecutter's got more features than you can shake a stick at!

 * Cross-platform: Windows, Mac, and Linux are officially supported.

-* Works with Python 2.6, 2.7, 3.3, and PyPy.
+* Works with Python 2.6, 2.7, 3.3, and PyPy. *(But you don't have to know/write Python
+  code to use Cookiecutter.)*

+* Project templates can be in any programming language or markup format:
+  Python, JavaScript, Ruby, CoffeeScript, RST, Markdown, CSS, HTML, you name it.
+You can use multiple languages in the same project template.

 * Simple command line usage: